 Total income tax provision (benefit).
 As a result of the full-cost ceiling impairments recorded during 2020, we recognized a valuation allowance against our federal net deferred tax assets as of September 30, 2020.
 Due to a variety of factors, including our significant net income during 2021, our federal valuation allowance was reversed in the third quarter of 2021.
 As a result, we recorded a deferred income tax provision of \$74.7 million for the year ended December 31, 2021.
 Our effective tax rate was 11% for the year ended December 31, 2021, which differed from amounts computed by applying the U.S. federal statutory rate to the pre-tax income due to reversing the valuation allowance against our U.S. federal net deferred tax assets, differences between book and taxable income and state taxes, primarily in New Mexico.
-We recorded a total income tax provision of \$399.4 million for the year ended December 31, 2022, which differed from the U.S. federal statutory rate due primarily to permanent differences between book and taxable income and state taxes, primarily in New Mexico.
+We recorded a total income tax provision of \$399.4 million for the year ended December 31, 2022.
+Our effective tax rate was 25% for the year ended December 31, 2022, which differed from the U.S. federal statutory rate due primarily to permanent differences between book and taxable income and state taxes, primarily in New Mexico.